St Patrick’s Mental Health Services (SPMHS) is delighted to invite you to our annual Founder’s Day conference on Friday, 28 November 2025.

 Continuing Professional Development (CPD) and certification

-- The Psychological Society of Ireland (PSI)
+- 4 CPD points from the Psychological Society of Ireland (PSI)

 General certificates of attendance will also be available for participants not affiliated with a specific professional body.